we-make-software/tech/README.md

 Here is the point.
 We can send tasks between different parts of the system, but direct hardware-level communication must always be managed by the CPU.
 As developers, we need some kind of loop or mechanism to detect when a task is finished.
 Without a wait function on the CPU side, we cannot know when the task completes.
 If we add a wait inside the CPU function, it consumes a thread.

-Here is the point.
-We can send tasks to the GPU, but the GPU cannot directly start tasks on the CPU.
-As developers, we need some kind of loop or mechanism to detect when a GPU task is finished.
-Without a wait function on the CPU side, we cannot know when the task completes.
-If we add a wait inside the CPU function, it consumes a thread.

 This raises questions, how often should we check, how fast should the check be.
 RAM is fast, but not infinitely fast.
 A function might still be running, or maybe it is time to start a new function in another thread to speed things up.
 It is all about making choices, when to check, when to execute, and in what order.